hgmventures/inventr-agent-client/README.md

 - `collapse`: If true, the chatbot starts in a collapsed state.
 - `dev`: If true, the chatbot connects to the development server.
 - `id` or `agentAccessKey`: The access key for the agent.
-- `render`: If false, the chatbot does not render immediately.

 These options can also be passed as URL parameters when loading the agent: